Thermodynamics of relativistic quantum fields confined in cavities: Applications: BEC-based gravitational wave detectors

 \section{Applications: BEC-based gravitational wave detectors}

-In this section we propose an application of our techniques, based on a scenario where the pohononic modes of a BEC are affected by an impinging gravitational wave.
+We are now able to proceed and show how our theoretical tools can be applied to a scenario of great interest.
+In this section we propose an application of our techniques, based on a scenario where the phononic modes of a BEC are affected by an impinging gravitational wave.
 These computations can be extended to cavities whose boundaries oscillate periodically.
 In particular, we are interested in, and will focus on, understanding how much energy can be extracted from the gravitational wave, and the amount that can be potentially stored.